-The purpose of this scholarship is to support you to study Auckland University of Technology (AUT)’s Bachelor of Arts: New Zealand Sign Language: English Interpreting.
+Learn about this scholarship, which is designed to support people to study Auckland University of Technology (AUT)’s Bachelor of Arts: New Zealand Sign Language – English Interpreting course.

 What the scholarship provides

-- pay you $3,000 per year of study upon successful completion of the year.
+- $3,000 per year of study upon successful completion of the year (paid to you).

-- pay you one off travel and accommodation assistance if you have had to relocate to Auckland to attend the course, to a maximum of $1,500 on top of the scholarship payment.
+- one off travel and accommodation assistance if you have had to relocate to Auckland to attend the course, to a maximum of $1,500 on top of the scholarship payment (paid to you).

 Who is eligible for this scholarship